 Approximately 80% of all plants in New Zealand (which is about 2500 species) grow only here.
 As for birds, before the appearance of man, about 70% of all bird species also lived only here.

-As with any island, New Zealand has few plant / animal groups of the same species.
+Like any island, New Zealand has few plant/animal groups of the same species.
 Some species most likely never were here at all, since they could not reach the islands.

 This coniferous tree is one of the oldest in New Zealand (and in the whole world!), It lives in the warm climate of the North Island.
 Especially rich kauri forests can be found even closer to the north, where the climate is milder and warmer.